Socialists Win In Spanish Election; Far-Right Party Gains Seats For First Time

 While the mainstream conservative People's Party failed to thrive, the far-right Vox party picked up seats for the first time since Spain became a democracy just over 40 years ago.
 Vox took about 10% of the vote, or 24 seats.

-Vox takes tough positions against immigration and feminism, and opposes the Catalonian push for independence.
+Vox takes tough positions against immigration and feminism and opposes the Catalonian push for independence.
 Its ideology — fringe until recently — will now have official representation in the country's government.

 The center-right Citizens party, which convinced some People's Party candidates to join its party during the campaign, won 57 seats.
 If the Socialist and Citizens parties joined forces, they would have a majority — but according to El País, Citizens leader Albert Rivera said during the campaign that he wouldn't make deals with Sánchez's government.